Roger Dean (artist): Album covers

 Known primarily for the dreamy, other-worldly scenes he has created for Yes, Asia, Budgie, Uriah Heep, Gentle Giant and other bands, Dean has described himself primarily as a landscape painter.
 Characteristic landscapes show graceful stone arches (as shown in Arches Mist) or floating islands, while many paintings portray organic-seeming habitats, such as on the cover of Anderson Bruford Wakeman Howe.
 Though he primarily works with watercolour paints, many of his paintings make use of multiple media, including gouache, ink, enamel, crayon and collage.
 In addition to his cover paintings, Dean is respected for his calligraphic work, designing logos and titles to go with his paintings.

 Dean was friends with album cover designer Storm Thorgerson of Hipgnosis and the two lived in the same building after leaving university.
 He recalled a time when they collaborated on an album cover, but it turned out to be "a complete failure".
 The rise of the compact disc in the 1980s led to what Dean described as a decline in combining music with art, with the jewel case looking "tacky" and a way for record companies sacrificing quality to save money.
 He cites the early CD reissue of Close to the Edge by Yes as one that particularly affected him as his inner sleeve artwork was missing, replaced with black and white text.

 Personal life

-Dean has a daughter, artist and designer Freyja Dean (b.
-1987) who is the inspiration behind the title to Dean's painting Freyja's Castle (1987).
 Dean lives in Lewes, East Sussex.
+He has a daughter, Freyja, who also an artist and designer and is the inspiration behind Dean's 1987 painting Freyja's Castle.
+The pair have collaborated on work, exhibitions and stage productions.
+She produced the cover art for Osibisa's album Osee Yee (2009).

 Recognition in other media

-Dean is mentioned in the 1987 song "Dickie Davies Eyes" by English band Half Man Half Biscuit.
+Dean is mentioned in the 1986 song "Dickie Davies Eyes" by English band Half Man Half Biscuit.

 On 19 August 2016, the Isle of Man Post Office issued a series of 6 stamps featuring Dean's artwork: